Stay up to date with notifications from The Independent

 “At the unveiling of the National Windrush Monument in 2022 at Waterloo Station, he represented the Windrush Pioneers past and present, who had helped to get Britain back on its feet after the war, to make the country he had fought for in the RAF, a better place.

-Former communties secretary Michael Gove, Alford Gardner, Prince William and Floella Benjamin at the National Windrush Monument unveiling in 2022 at Waterloo Station
+Former communities secretary Michael Gove, Alford Gardner, Prince William and Floella Benjamin at the National Windrush Monument unveiling in 2022 at Waterloo Station

-Former communties secretary Michael Gove, Alford Gardner, Prince William and Floella Benjamin at the National Windrush Monument unveiling in 2022 at Waterloo Station (Getty)
+Former communities secretary Michael Gove, Alford Gardner, Prince William and Floella Benjamin at the National Windrush Monument unveiling in 2022 at Waterloo Station (Getty)

 Born in Jamaica in 1926, Mr Gardner volunteered for the Royal Air Force (RAF) as a teenager.

-He served as an engineer and mechanic during WW2 after travelling to the UK and was one of thousands of Caribbean RAF ground crew who were based at RAF Hunmanby Moor, near Filey in Yorkshire.
+He served as an engineer and mechanic during World War Two after travelling to the UK, and was one of thousands of Caribbean RAF ground crew who were based at RAF Hunmanby Moor, near Filey in Yorkshire.

 Following the end of the war, he met his future wife, Norma McKenna, at the Leeds Mecca dance hall before he sailed back to Jamaica in 1947.

 “Coming over on the ship was beautiful!
-I was quite accustomed to travelling by sea as I’d done it before,” he told The Independent ahead of the 75th anniversary of Windrush’s arrival in 2023.
+I was quite accustomed to travelling by sea as I’d done it before,” he told The Independent before the 75th anniversary of Windrush’s arrival in 2023.
 “We stopped at different locations, picked up people, and had a happy time.

 “For me, going to England was like coming home for the second time; I had some very good friends here.”

-Alford Gardner and his brother Gladstone (R-L) during their earlier years
+Alford Gardner (right) and his brother Gladstone in 1947

-Alford Gardner and his brother Gladstone (R-L) during their earlier years (PA)
+Alford Gardner (right) and his brother Gladstone in 1947 (PA)

-During the same year that he settled in Britain, Mr Gardner co-founded the UK’s first Caribbean cricket club in Leeds which became a hub for the local West Indian community during the 1950s and 1960s.
+During the same year he settled in Britain, Mr Gardner co-founded the UK’s first Caribbean cricket club in Leeds, which became a hub for the local West Indian community during the 1950s and 1960s.

-Mr Gardner was confronted by racism following his arrival back in Britain – from initial difficulty getting a job because he was Black and intimidation attempts when he did find work, to struggles securing accommodation and people disapproving of his relationship with a white woman.
+Mr Gardner was confronted by racism following his arrival back in Britain – from initial difficulty getting a job because he was Black and attempts to intimidate him when he did find work, to struggles securing accommodation and people disapproving of his relationship with a white woman.

-He was one of ten trailblazers of the early Windrush generation whose portrait was commissioned by King Charles as part of the Royal Collection in 2023 and appeared in the BBC’s Windrush: Portraits of a Generation special, which was broadcast the same year for Windrush 75.
+He was one of 10 trailblazers of the early Windrush generation whose portraits were commissioned by King Charles as part of the Royal Collection in 2023 and appeared in the BBC’s Windrush: Portraits of a Generation special, which was broadcast the same year for Windrush 75.

-Finding Home: A Windrush Story, Mr Gardner’s memoirs which he co-authored with his son Howard, was also published in 2023.
+Finding Home: A Windrush Story, Mr Gardner’s memoir, which he co-authored with his son Howard, was also published in 2023.

-In February, Mr Gardner received the Leeds Award in a ceremony at the Civic Hall in recognition of his contribution to the city.
+In February, Mr Gardner received the Leeds Award in a ceremony at the Civic Hall as recognition for his contribution to the city.

 Join our commenting forum